sitebay/docs/articles/guides/tools-reference/basics/using-the-terminal/index.md

 ---
 slug: using-the-terminal
-description: 'This guide shows how to access and use the command line interface, also known as the Shell, via a Terminal application like PuTTY to perform system admin tasks on your Site Bay WordPress hosting.'
+description: 'This guide shows how to access and use the command line interface, also known as the Shell, via a Terminal application like PuTTY to perform system admin tasks on your SiteBay WordPress hosting.'
-keywords: ["Linux terminal", "terminal HOWTO", "Site Bay terminal tutorial"]
+keywords: ["Linux terminal", "terminal HOWTO", "SiteBay terminal tutorial"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['/networking/ssh/using-the-terminal/', '/tools-reference/tools/using-the-terminal/', '/tools-reference/ssh/using-the-terminal/', '/using-sitebay/using-the-terminal/']
 modified: 2024-04-15
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-04
-title: Using the Terminal for Site Bay WordPress Hosting
+title: Using the Terminal for SiteBay WordPress Hosting
 ---

 'Command Line at FLOSS Manuals'
 tags: ["sitebay"]
-authors: ["Site Bay"]
+authors: ["SiteBay"]

-The shell, a.k.a. "command line interface" or "CLI", is a powerhouse for interacting with your Site Bay WordPress hosting environment.
+The shell, a.k.a. "command line interface" or "CLI", is a powerhouse for interacting with your SiteBay WordPress hosting environment.
 It's your go-to for managing files, running scripts, and performing tasks that keep your site humming.
 You might already be familiar with the terminal from Linux or Mac's Terminal.app.

 This overview will walk you through the terminal basics, offering tips to make your command line journey smooth and beneficial.
 When you hop onto a terminal, you're met with a prompt, signaling you're ready to start.
 This guide will break down command structures, file system navigation, and more.